 Welcome

-Welcome to the Internet version of Church of the Loving Shepherd…although visiting CLS this way is as much like the real thing as looking at a photo of an airplane is like flying.
+Welcome to the Internet version of Church of the Loving Shepherd…although visiting Loving Shepherd this way is as much like the real thing as looking at a photo of an airplane is like flying.
 While we are thankful for the Internet and this opportunity to show and tell you all that words and photographs can convey about this extraordinary church on 21 pastoral acres in Chester County, it’s no substitute for the in-person experience.
 In person, we can get to know each other, a gift for both of us.
 In person, you will find nurture for your heart and your mind.
 We hope that, after you’ve toured this web site, you will come tour the real thing (and be sure to walk our labyrinth—a beautiful tool for meditation) and share in a few worship services with us.
 Everyone is welcome here.

 In person is the only way you can experience one of the most extraordinary aspects of Church of the Loving Shepherd: the sense of spiritual presence as real and palpable as the majestic walnut trees and the ancient stones of the barn.
 You will tour lovingshepherd.org with only your eyesight, while the in-person experience of this church and its setting, Bournelyf (born-uh-leef), will stir all of your senses, including your “sixth” one, that “supposed intuitive faculty giving awareness not explicable in terms of normal perception” (Oxford American Dictionary).
 The church and its setting have been called “a thin place”—a place where the separation between the physical and the spiritual, the seen and the unseen, is very fine.
 At one point, the property was named “Dwita”—a Tamil word meaning the unseen through the seen.

-Many members have come to CLS after being disillusioned by other churches or religious organizations.
+Many members have come to Loving Shepherd after being disillusioned by other churches or religious organizations.
 The very good news is that at Church of the Loving Shepherd acceptance and understanding are part of the air we breathe.
 We affirm the central place of worship in our lives, and the importance of Christian sacraments, scriptures and traditions.
 But, like many community churches, we choose to remain independent of dogma or creed, and we respect each individual’s religious or even non-religious viewpoint.
 We acknowledge that each of us is in a different place on our spiritual journey, and that our mission is to support each other wherever we are.
 Only in the midst of such acceptance can we heal and flourish and become fully who we were born to be.

 From September through May, the Sunday Schoolhouse offers our younger members (grades K through 5) biblical stories in an open-ended way, providing images and language to support later, more mature conversations.
 They are invited to explore their own questions and insights.
 By middle school youth are exposed to both traditions and to examples of people of faith, which allow them to further their own understandings.
 High school aged youth focus on subjects as wide ranging as their own interests.
 Programs for adults are more topical, and as disparate as The Shawshank Redemption and the writings of Etty Hillesum.